Branding Vacation Destinations

 What is the answer?

 For tourist destinations, cruises, island paradises and vacation clubs, the hope is that all the dollars spent behind advertising and promotion will translate into a top-of mind preference.
-The question, however, is how to ensure your place in the traveler’s mindset.
+So the question, however, is how to ensure your place in the traveler’s mindset.
 There is, after all, a lot at stake.

-Our knowledge of the consumer and the art of “brand management” has evolved to such a degree that the old sciences look more like alchemy than chemistry in this day and age.
+Our knowledge of the consumer and the art of “brand management” evolves to such a degree that the old sciences look more like alchemy than chemistry in this day and age.

-This has far-reaching implications that are of greater value to the destination and tourism industry than consumer package goods because of the emotional tug that destination and tourism hopes to ignite.
-It is the means by which one can create demand for services and own a competitive advantage over the competition by reaching into the essence of the traveler.
+This has far-reaching implications that are of great value to the destination and tourism industry.
+Even more than to consumer package goods.
+This is because of the emotional tug that destination and tourism hopes to ignite.
+And it is the means by which one can create demand for services and own a competitive advantage over the competition by reaching into the essence of the traveler.

-Brand Really Matters
+Brand Really Matters when Branding Vacation Destinations

 Brand is the magnet that attracts every traveler who needs to discover what he or she believes to be true about themselves.
 We are not attracted by that sexy couple strolling along a secluded beach that is lined with royal palm trees because it looks like fun.
 But if the advertising is successful, we will desire to be them, because in our own fantasy that is who we believe we should be.

 Who am I?
 I am trim, slim and look flattering in a revealing bathing suit.
 I’m romantic.
 I’m active, virile, and young.
 I’m cosmopolitan.
 I’m thoughtful.
 I’m fun.

 If identifying the answer to “Who am I” can build a preference for soap detergent, how much more powerfully can it be utilized when identifying and experience like a cruise or skiing vacation?
-It stands to reason that if brand belongs to the consumer and not to the tourist destination, then our new definition of brand management requires a more finely tuned target audience than we have heretofore understood.
+An it stands to reason that if brand belongs to the consumer and not to the tourist destination, then our new definition of brand management requires a more finely tuned target audience than we have heretofore understood.

 Brand management should aim for simplicity

-While brand always answers the question of “Who am I,” position always answers the question of “Why am I” It speaks to you and your resort or destination.
+While brand always answers the question of “Who am I,” position always answers the question of “Why am I”.
+As a result it speaks to you and your resort or destination.
 It is your reason to be.
 If one thinks about it carefully, positioning is the part of your marketing strategy that allows for differentiation and appeals to the needs of your target audience.
 It needs to be unique because ownership implies exclusivity.

 Two families cannot own the same house without some obvious problems.
 The brand that you are managing helps payoff this positioning promise in a way that spells success.
-They must work in concert if they are to be effective.
+So they must work in concert if they are to be effective.
 Today’s consumers have many options when it comes to spending discretionary dollars.

 Marketers of recreation and tourism must provide a compelling reason for the customer to bypass the noise of competition and bring their dollars to your destination.
 Brand will do that.
 Like a headline in a compelling advertisement, brand yells, “Hey, notice this!
 This is for you.
 The more personal the you is, the more it is believed.
 The more it is believed, the more it answers the brand question of “Who am IT And success will follow.